pkk-code/rclone/docs/content/rc.md

 Results:

+- executeId - string id of rclone executing (change after restart)
-- jobids - array of integer job ids.
+- jobids - array of integer job ids (starting at 1 on each restart)

 ### job/status: Reads the status of the job ID {#job-status}